laminlabs/lamindb/README.md

 Biological datasets are typically managed with versioned storage systems, GUI-focused platforms, structureless data lakes, rigid data warehouses (SQL, monolithic arrays), or tabular lakehouses.

 LaminDB extends the lakehouse architecture to biological registries & datasets beyond tables (`DataFrame`, `AnnData`, `.zarr`, `.tiledbsoma`, ...) with enough structure to enable queries and enough freedom to keep the pace of R&D high.
-Morever, it provides context through data lineage -- tracing data and code, scientists and models -- and abstractions for biological domain knowledge and experimental metadata.
+Moreover, it provides context through data lineage -- tracing data and code, scientists and models -- and abstractions for biological domain knowledge and experimental metadata.

 </details>